dy/piezo/docs/r&d.md

   - search-matches with protocols like `https://`
   - pretends to be C/JS, when it is not.
     * Such comments would make sense if: code was case-sensitive; it had standard allowed chars (no #@); code had if|else|while|for|return|in keywords.
+    + gives fresh feeling of old standard, since syntax is updated to be cool

   3. `\` or `\\`
   + mono lang reference